ImaneYASSIRI/Sentiment_Analysis_IMDb_Dataset/README.md

 * [Setup](#setup)

 ## General info
 This project is a Flask application.
-The application predicts whether a review is positive or not, based on an IMDb movie reviews dataset.
+The application predicts whether or not a review is positive, based on an IMDb movie reviews dataset.
 For more information, you can find the dataset here : [imdb-dataset-of-50k-movie-reviews](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
 You can also see the NLP and classification work that I did by opening the _IMDB Dataset of 50K Movie Reviews - Imane YASSIRI - MSD1.ipynb_ file.